 Tried and tested WordPress plugins.

-A note on performance, to enable compression go to cPanel / Optimise Website and enable compression for all all content.
+A note on performance, to enable compression go to cPanel / Optimise Website and enable compression for all content.
 Test this with Google Page Speed to see if it’s effective in improving performance for your site.

-Backup is often left until last, which is logical, however it’s pretty simple to do so no excuses not to set it up early.
-BackupWordPress will backup database and files on a schedule that you set.
+Backup is often left until last, which is logical, however, it’s pretty simple to do so no excuses not to set it up early.
+BackupWordPress will backup the database and files on a schedule that you set.
 Once installed it’s found under tools / backups.
 By default the backups are held on the same server as your WordPress site which doesn’t help if the whole server goes down for whatever reason.
 To backup to a cloud service like Dropbox or Google Drive is a paid ‘extension’ to the free plugin, single site or unlimited site options are available.

 Another option is Duplicator but I don’t think it schedules the backup and it’s designed more for moving your site to another host or domain.

 4. Yoast SEO or RankMath or All in one SEO

 Although I can’t help think if everyone is doing exactly the same thing that the SEO results should be the same, but I suppose it’s how you use this tool that matters.
 The alternative would be the all-in-1-seo

 Highly rated by users and works well on mobile sites with share buttons shown as floating footer links.
 There so many of these share services around, this one seem to work, although it would be good to run P3 above over it to see how long it takes to load.
 Another performance issue with these share services is how long it takes a user to actually share a page after they click on the share icon.

 6. Welcome Mat